mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Link Documents to Encounters: Allows users in a role to link stored documents to a specific encounter.
 * Reopen Closed Encounters:  Allows users in a role to reopen closed encounters.
 If the encounter is closed and this permission is set to No, the user will not be able to view or edit any closed encounters.
 They would have to edit the archived document of the encounter.
 An e-sign rule can be set up to notify physicians to sign again if an edit is done that way.
 If this setting is set to Yes, the user will be able to reopen a closed encounter by clicking the set open link in the patient's list of encounters.
 If using this security setting (by restricting users to No for reopen closed encounters) then you must have the system setting turned on for Show Set Open Link by MIE so the allowed users can see the set open link.
 * Remove Encounter Sections: This setting allows users to remove sections from dynamic encounters.
 Users need to have this set to "Any except locked" or "Any" to be able to hide or remove encounter sections in new encounter design.
 An encounter section can be defined as "locked" in the outline layout, and in that case, the user needs the higher "Any" privilege to be able to remove it.
+* Manage Encounter Templates: No/Add/Edit/Delete permission for users in regards to encounter templates
+* Rename Encounter Headings: Allows users to rename a heading/title in an encounter section

 ### Orders